Closing the Māori and Pasifika pay gap

 Our pay gap data

-In 2023, our second year of reporting, the Māori and Pasifika pay gap has continued to narrow.
+In 2024, our third year of reporting, the Māori and Pasifika pay gap has widened slightly.

-We are working hard to build confidence in our staff to increase ethnicity declarations so we can build a clearer picture of our pay equity.
-We are encouraging everyone to take part in voluntarily declaring one or more ethnic identities through targeted campaigns and the support of our affinity network groups.
+We are working hard to encourage everyone to take part in voluntarily recording one or more ethnic identities through targeted campaigns and the support of our affinity network groups.
+This will allow us to better understand pay equity, track progress, and put initiatives in place to address findings.

-Values (unaudited) are provided by ANZ Bank New Zealand Limited employees on a voluntary basis and are as at 30 September 2023.
+Values (unaudited) are provided by ANZ Bank New Zealand Limited on a voluntary basis and are as at 30 September of the relevant year.

 Contact the ANZ Equity, Diversity and Inclusion team